ShadowTemplate/cosine-sim-spark/README.md

-# Cosine Similarity on Spark
+# Cosine Similarity with Spark

-A didactic implementation of cosine similarity in [Spark]( https://spark.apache.org/) for the course of Big Data and Social Networks.
+A didactic implementation of cosine similarity with [Spark]( https://spark.apache.org/) for the course of Big Data and Social Networks.

 Please refer to the [report](report.pdf) for additional details on the pipeline